 When it comes to settling your debt, paying less in fees while having a good portion of your debt reduced are two of the most important aspects of the program you choose.
-With Freedom Debt Relief, the average fee you pay is around 20%, and potentially as low as 15%, which is the lowest on our lineup.
+With Freedom Debt Relief, the fee you pay is between 18% and 25%, which is one of the lowest on our lineup.
 Ultimately, the actual fee you pay depends on your particular situation.
 The service assesses these fees on the total amount of your enrolled debt, so if you have $10,000 in debt, the average fees would be around $2,000.

 When this service successfully negotiates debt reduction with one of your creditors, on average the reduction is around 50% before fees, which means you will benefit from a 25% to 35% reduction on your total debt.
 For example, if you have $10,000 in debt and your arbitrator negotiates a settlement of 50%, you owe your creditor $5,000 and $2,000 to Freedom Debt Relief for a total of $7,000.
 For you, this essentially means you receive a 30% reduction of your total debt.
 It is important to remember that your creditors do not have to negotiate or reduce your debt, but you do not pay any fees until after a settlement has been reached on one or more of your debts.
 To qualify, you must have at least $7,500 in debts, such as credit cards, unsecured loans and lines of credit, medical bills and collections, or repossessions.